martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 ```
 results in 3 because the evaluation of the body of `f` returns the result of evaluating `x + y` to the caller, ignoring the subsequent expression statements `44;` and `66;` that would otherwise remain to be evaluated in the body.

 The difficulty with evaluating explicit return statements is that evaluation needs to abandon the remaining statements of the function, regardless whether any block statements surround the return statement or whether any statements follow the returns statement in a statement sequence.
-Before evaluating the function body, we need to prepare the agenda to find the place where evaluation should resume after evaluating a return statement.
+Before evaluating the function body, we need to prepare the agenda by marking the place where evaluation should resume after evaluating a return statement.
 The compound-function case of the call instruction will do that by placing a marker on the agenda, followed by a restore-environment instruction, as a first approximation like this.
 ``` js
                 ...
                 agenda = pair(callee_body,